Placement Assessments

 Email: academiccounseling@stthomas.edu

 Academic advising is a teaching and learning process that involves students' personal academic records.
 For this reason, we are required to directly consult with students about their enrollment questions.
-Parents, family members and/or any other third party are encouraged to coach students about this advising conversation but they should not communicate on behalf of their student.
+Parents, family members and/or any other third parties are encouraged to coach students about this advising conversation but they should not communicate on behalf of their student.